ramn/bottfarmen/README.md

     COMMANDERS="se.ramn.bottfarmen.example.baseraider.BaseRaiderCommander,se.ramn.bottfarmen.example.idle.IdleCommander" ./run

-To set a custom map, provide the path to the map file in the environment:
+To set a custom map, provide the path to the map file in the environment.
+The path should be absolute, where the root is the resources/ directory.
+The path should therefore start with a slash.

-		MAP_FILE="assets/data/testmap.txt"
+Example:

+		MAP_FILE="/assets/data/testmap.txt"

 To change log level (default is Info), set the environment variable: